A beautiful self contained bakelite case with carry handle. Polished to a brilliant shine.

 Bottom of the deck which like the rest of the bakelite case has been polished several times in order to give a very smooth and brilliant shine.

-This photo is a view of the chassis with the speaker and without tubes attached.
+This photo is an upside down view of the chassis with the speaker and without tubes attached.
 Very difficult to find a speaker that would fit this unit and still sound as good or better than the original.
 The speaker here has much better specs and sounds a little bit better than the original.

 The original Astatic crystal cartridge with sapphire needle has been replaced with a new ceramic one with diamond needle.
 It is most certainly superior to the original.
 The original wiring had three aluminum wires coming off the cartridge, one being a ground.
 This has been replaced with new copper wire and insulated near the brass connectors.
 The housing from the original cartridge was modified in order to accomodate the new cartridge and has been placed in accordance with the original needle location to ensure proper tracking.
 Notice the metal cantilever on the new cartridge.
 Most are made of plastic.
 This one is much better.
 Should get about 800-1000 hours of play before the needle would need to be replaced.
 The original sapphire needle may have only lasted about 200-400 hours before needing to be replaced.